4.2. Image Segmentation#

 __len__

-(return the number of samples in the dataset)__getitem__
+: Returns the total number of samples in the dataset.__getitem__

 class ShapeDataset(torch.utils.data.Dataset):